 Remember there are two teams on the field of battle at once, so try to keep in mind how to make sure that the game is fair for both sides.
 Try to give each time an equal number of good positions, and build in weaknesses to dominant areas of the map to encourage teamwork and tactical thinking.

-Preview your game.
-If you shoot any of the Voxels you placed then you will see they are destroyed.
+Preview your game and then shoot any of the Voxels you placed then you will see they are destroyed.
 If you shoot either the Red or Blue team floors, you will notice that they are indestructible.
 This is a good thing, because otherwise a team could destroy their own floor and the flag would no longer be accessible, ruining the game.

 You can turn off destructable voxels by looking at the floor anywhere and unchecking the “damageEnabled” property.